cloudxchange-ix/cloudxchange-ix/README.md

 ### Hi there 👋

 - 🌎 We are Internet Exchange Point based in Indonesia.
-- 💞️ We are looking to collaborate for everyone interested about us.
+- 💞️ We are looking to collaborate with everyone.